MicrosoftDocs/memdocs/autopilot/device-preparation/known-issues.md

 ## Deployments fail when Managed installer policy is enabled for the tenant

 Date added: *October 10, 2024*<br>
-Date updated: *October 18, 2024*
+Date updated: *November 15, 2024*

-When the [Managed installer policy](/mem/intune/protect/endpoint-security-app-control-policy#managed-installer) is **Active** for a tenant and Win32 apps are selected in the Windows Autopilot device preparation policy, Windows Autopilot device preparation deployments fails.
-The issue is being investigated.
+When the [Managed installer policy](/mem/intune/protect/endpoint-security-app-control-policy#managed-installer) is **Active** for a tenant, Win32 apps and Microsoft Store apps will not be delivered during OOBE.
+The apps will installed after the device gets to the desktop and the Managed installer policy is delivered.
+The Autopilot device preparation report will report the apps as **Skipped.**

-As a workaround, remove Win32 applications from the list of selected apps in all device preparation policies.

 For more information, see [Known issue: Windows Autopilot device preparation with Win32 apps and managed installer policy](https://techcommunity.microsoft.com/t5/intune-customer-success/known-issue-windows-autopilot-device-preparation-with-win32-apps/ba-p/4273286).